Can manuka honey treat sinus infection? Are there some other natural alternatives?

 ○ 1 teaspoon of freshly squeezed lemon juice.

 Mix them well and then spread it on some crackers for quick sinus draining.

 Grate the horseradish and place it in a glass jar.
 Pour apple cider vinegar to cover it.
 Put the lid on and leave the jar stay for 7 days.
 After that, take the jar, open the lid and inhale that smell.
 You will feel its effects immediately.
 Do it when you feel you need it, or 4 to 5 times per day.

 You don’t need to refrigerate the jar.
-Horseradish is a very good preservative, greatly used in food industry.
+Horseradish is a very good preservative, used a lot in food industry.